erindb/pairomatic/readme.md

 	python pairomatic.py

 By default, this will run in test mode and not actually send emails to people or re-write the history in your `data.json` file.
+It will print what would have been added to the `data.json` file to a new file `test.out`.
 If you want to actually send the emails, run:

 	python pairomatic.py -s